teclone/handler/README.md

 [![npm version](https://badge.fury.io/js/forensic-handler.svg)](https://badge.fury.io/js/forensic-handler)
 ![npm](https://img.shields.io/npm/dt/forensic-handler.svg)

-Handler is a **NodeJS** package that sits independently between the controller and the model, and asynchronously performs request data validation, conversion, serialization and integrity checks.
-It is easy to use and is independent of any framework or ORMs.
+**Handler** is a **NodeJS** package that sits independently between the controller and the model, and asynchronously performs request data validation, serialization and database integrity checks.
+It has excellent error reporting with wide range of validation rule types.
+It can be used with **relational and non-relational databases/ORMs**.

-It makes the validation process easy and requires you to just define the data validation rules which are written in plain **JavaScript** objects.
+All validation rules are defined in plain **JS** objects.
+When performing database integrity checks, **Handler** supports Mongoose Models by default when working with **non-relational** databases such as **MongoDB**.
+It also supports **Sequelize Models** by default when working with **relational** databases such as **Postgres, Mysql, etc**.

-The most interesting part is how easy it is to validate object of field data and files and the wide range of validation rule types that it affords by default.
-It is also extensible so that you can define more custom validation rules and types if the need be.
-See [How to Write Your Custom Validation Types](#how-to-define-custom-validation-types) for instructions.
+It is also extensible, customizable so that you can define more custom validation rules and types if there is need for it.
+See [How to Write Your Custom Validation Types](#how-to-define-custom-validation-types) and [How To Define Custom DBChecker](#how-to-define-custom-dbchecker) for instructions.

-Regarding database integrity checks, It supports both **NOSQL** and **Relational Databases**, at least.
-It is extensible enough to leave the DBChecker implementation up to you by defining a base `DBChecker` class (like an interface).
-This makes it not tied to any framework or database ORMs.
-See [How To Define Custom DBChecker](#how-to-define-custom-dbchecker) for instructions.

-By default, it supports mongoose models when performing database integrity checks.

 ## Table of Content